Ayantika-dhar/Reddit-Twitter-AI-Bot-and-Amazon-Web-Scrapper/README.md

 ---

-#Task 2(Part 1) : Data Cleaning and Analysis of scrapped data
+#Task 2(Part 2 and 3) : Data Cleaning and Analysis of scrapped data

 1. Clone the repository and upload `Amazon_sponsored_products` to your environment.